Inside theEMPLOYEapp: How We Defined Our Company Values

 What Workplace Values Should Be

 - How leaders intend to lead.
-If values are not embodied top-down, they will just be words with no meaning.
+If values are not lived top-down, they will just be words with no meaning.
 Values must define how work gets done and how decisions are made.
 And they must be driven and lived by leadership.

 - Have a defined meaning.
 Beyond the words and phrases that are used for shorthand, values must have an actual definition.
 What they don’t mean is just as important as what they do mean.
 Anything that means all things in all situations ends up meaning very little.

 - Part of the company’s fabric.
 If values sit in a presentation or on a wall but never make it into the daily operating rhythms of the company, they are likely to be forgotten.

 What Corporate Values Don’t Need To Be

 - Democratic.
-As someone who biases toward openness, feedback, and input, this is a challenge for me.
+As someone who is biased toward openness, feedback, and input, this is a challenge for me.
 However, I have seen efforts get diluted by too many voices.
-By all means input is important.
+By all means, input is important.
 See what others value.
 See what resonates.
 Make tweaks.
 Enroll people in activating them.
 Just don’t expect to get anything meaningful through surveying people and trying to make word soup.

 - Prescriptive as to how one plays off against another.
 By nature, multiple objectives of any kind leave room for uncertain tradeoffs.
 Do I value the customer or the employee?
 Do I value the deadline or the quality of the deliverable?
 Yes, values should help discern some such tradeoffs by stating what’s important.
 Just don’t expect every single decision to be prescribed.
 Business, like life, is complex.
 And that’s okay.